Overcoming Imposter Syndrome: Confidence Building for Programmers

 6. Break Tasks into Manageable Parts

 Large projects or complex problems can exacerbate feelings of inadequacy.
 Tackle these challenges by breaking them into smaller, manageable tasks.
-This approach makes progress more tangible and reduces the overwhelm that can trigger imposter syndrome.
+Using a reliable Code editor can make the process smoother, while a clear task hierarchy keeps progress tangible and reduces overwhelm.

 7. Practice Self‑Compassion